bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+Version 2.0.4

+* Fixed bug with maxDistance and pagination setting combination.
+The last page of of the pagination results was set to use the locationsPerPage setting instead of the remaining number, which could have resulted in the plugin trying to load undefined locations.
+* Fixed bugs with googleGeocode and reverseGoogleGeocode methods in which references to "this" were undefined.

 ### Version 2.0.3

 * Fixed bug with maxDistance setting - updated locationsSetup method so that the locationset array uses array.push